 .
 His self-education on the history of philosophy expanded into an ever-growing visualized summary which continues to be his main area of non-academic research since 2014.
 His areas of interest include philosophy of biology, memetics, molecular biology, philosophy of mind, cognitive science, philosophy of art, and typography.

 He also works as a visual communication designer, focusing on information design and data visualization, independently and within Fevkalade which he co-founded in 2009.
-He is one of the three founding members of Çilek Ağacı, an award-winning collective working sporadically on data engineering and visualization.
+He is one of the three founding members of Çilek Ağacı, a collective working sporadically on data engineering and visualization.

 He speaks about his personal work and information design in general, and writes (lately infrequently) on various subjects for his blog (in English) and for Manifold (in Turkish).